dart-lang/native/pkgs/ffigen/README.md

       If a version is not specified for a particular platform, the API's inclusion will be based purely on the platforms that have a specified minimum version.
+      <br><br>
+      Current support OS keys are ios and macos.
+If you have a use case for version checking on other OSs, please file an issue.
     </td>
     <td>